minxuanz/noveltui/README.md

 ## Features
 - **Lightweight & Efficient**: Small binary size, low memory usage
 - **Chapter Parsing**: Automatically detects and navigates chapters by regex and generate toc
+- **Resume reading**: Press q to quit and auto mark a bookmark; next time you open the book, it jumps back to last bookmarks.
 - **Bookmarks**: Add, remove, and manage bookmarks for easy navigation
 - **Auto-Read Mode**: Hands-free reading with automatic scrolling
 - **Read from website**: `dzstui` can read from website (WIP)